HonorableAnomaly/HonorableAnomaly/README.md

 - :telescope: Right now I’m currently building my own web applications, including a Pokémon Master's collection, Warcraft lore database, fantasy author hub and narrative web game.
 I'm also experimenting with custom loaders and various API implementations.

 - :zap: In my free time I invest in the lives of others as much as possible.
-I also like to play the drums, read and write fantasy novels, create art with various mediums and game.
+I also like to play the drums, read and write fantasy novels, create art with various mediums and play both board games and video games.

 - :seedling: As far as input goes, I'm currently learning advanced JS functionality.